 Food Price Outlook

-As a natural extension of ERS's work with the CPI for food, ERS also analyzes and models forecasts for the Producer Price Index (PPI).
-The PPI is similar to the CPI in that it measures price changes over time; however, instead of measuring changes in retail prices, the PPI measures the average change in prices paid to domestic producers for their output.
-The PPI collects data for nearly every industry in the goods-producing sector of the economy.
-Changes in farm-level and wholesale-level PPIs are of particular interest in forecasting food CPIs.
+USDA, ERS also analyzes and forecasts the PPI for farm-level agricultural and wholesale food markets.
+Like the CPI, the PPI measures price changes over time; however, instead of changes in retail prices, the PPI measures the average change in prices paid to domestic producers for their output.
+The PPI represents data for nearly every industry in the goods-producing sector of the economy.
+Changes in farm-level and wholesale-level food PPIs are of particular interest in forecasting food CPIs.

 In January 2023, USDA, ERS introduced a revised price forecasting methodology for the Food Price Outlook.
 The Consumer Price Index, Producer Price Index, and Historical Data files in the table below—as well as the Summary Findings—are constructed based on the revised methodology.
 See the USDA, ERS report on price forecasting methodology (August 2022):Time-Series Methods for Forecasting and Modeling Uncertainty in the Food Price Outlook

 In addition to the current monthly forecasts, USDA, ERS has also constructed historical CPI and PPI forecasts, based on the revised forecast methods.
 The historical forecast series shows the point estimates and prediction intervals that would have been produced in each month based on available data at the time.
 The table below includes these data under “Historical Data,” with CPI and PPI prediction intervals from 2003 forward to match the length of the published legacy CPI historical series.
 Beginning with January 2023, the historical series contains actual forecast data published by ERS.

 In July 2023, ERS discontinued forecasts based on the legacy forecasting methodology used since 2011, but archived legacy historical data files remain available.
 Forecasts produced using legacy forecasting methodologies are available as data files in the table below (“Archived Legacy Data”).